maduwatas/Vin-HkE/README.md

 ## Installation

-Currently, Hammerhead has not yet released an on-device app store for easy installation of apps.
+Currently, Hammerhead has NOT YET released an on-device app store for easy installation of apps.
 Until then, you can sideload the app with Hammerhead Companion app.

 https://support.hammerhead.io/hc/en-us/articles/31576497036827-Companion-App-Sideloading